release-drafter/release-drafter/README.md

 ## Autolabeler

 You can add automatically a label into a pull request, with the `autolabeler` option.
 Available matchers are `files` (glob), `branch` (regex), `title` (regex) and `body` (regex).
+Matchers are evaluated independently; the label will be set if at least one of the matchers meets the criteria.

 ```yml
 autolabeler: